 2.3 Payment of Fee

-The Fee will be paid by the Licensee to the Licensor in accordance with the Payment Terms by the Payment Method.
+Any additional Fees required for opt-in usage will be paid by the Licensee to the Licensor in accordance with the Payment Terms by the Payment Method.

 2.4 Conditional Agreement